bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 https://tldp.org/HOWTO/Module-HOWTO/

 ## TLDNR
-Figuring out what modules / drivers need to be installed for "embedded" Linux devices like the Seagate Central is not a well defined process.
-In general it's an iterative process and goes as follows.
+Figuring out what modules / drivers need to be installed on "embedded" Linux systems like the Seagate Central in order to support a new USB device is not a well defined process.
+The method we present in this document is an iterative process and goes as follows.

-1) Plug the device into a PC / RPi running a full up-to-date Linux distro.
+1) Plug the USB device into a PC / RPi running a full, up-to-date Linux distro.
-2) Observe what modules are needed for a the new device.
+2) Observe what modules are needed for the new device on the PC.
 3) Reconfigure the target kernel with "make menuconfig" and add new modules.
 4) Rebuild the kernel and modules. (make uImage, make modules, make modules_install)
 5) Check to see what modules were built.